 Reading and literature in particular play a key role in both our children’s cultural, emotional, intellectual, social and spiritual development and their acquisition of knowledge.

 Our reading scheme includes Oxford Reading Tree, Project X and other schemes which are phonetically decodable.
 We also have book banded books to ensure, continuity, progression and breadth for those children who achieve the automaticity required to move away from phonically decodable books.

 Our school uses the National Curriculum in England 2014 Framework for English as the basis for its curriculum planning.
 In the National Curriculum the programmes of study for English are set out year-by-year for Key Stage 1 and two-yearly for Key Stage 2.
 The single year blocks at Key Stage 1 reflect the rapid pace of development in word reading during these two years.

-Our Medium Term Plans are developed using a range of sources, including commercial support materials such as Hamilton Trust, Literacy Trust, Talk for Writing, GPS and Rising Stars.
+Our Medium Term Plans are developed using a range of sources, including commercial support materials such as Hamilton Trust, National Literacy Trust and Rising Stars.